 If you find yourself breaking into a cold sweat over ‘what, where and how’ to make a defect claim – don’t worry, this guide aims to help you understand this very technical term and what to do in the event you discover that your brand new property is just not up to scratch.

-What exactly is the Defect Liability Period?
+What is Defect Liability Period (DLP)?

 Additionally, strata-titled residential properties would have added protection under the Strata Management Act which deals with the management and maintenance of the building and common property in the developments.